 - They surround themselves with positive people.

 - They get guidance and support from a professional.

 - They stay consistent with habits that work for them.

 - They don’t make excuses or beat themselves up.

 - They become disciplined instead of waiting for motivation.

 - They celebrate their wins and practice self-care.

 These habits do not have to be (and shouldn’t be) implemented all at once, so don’t let this list intimidate you.
 They should be practiced one by one until they become an automatic habit, then you can move on to the next.
-The secret to permanent weight loss are automatic habits, where you actually WANT to do all of those things instead of feeling like you’re forcing them.
+I help my clients build these healthy habits until they become automatic, intuitive, and easy!

 What do you think about the concept of permanent weight loss?
-Do you think it’s possible?
+Have you achieved it, and do you think believe it’s possible for you?
 I would love to hear your thoughts in the comments!